-During their lifetime, companion animals may be seen by multiple vets and at emergency and specialty hospitals.
-Records from these occasions have information about your pet's drug allergies and anesthetic sensitivities as well as baseline blood values.
-Some veterinarians make them readily available.
+Over the years, your pet may see more than one vet, and possibly also go to emergency or specialty hospitals.
+Records from these visits have information about your pet's drug allergies, sensitivity to anesthesia, and baseline blood values.
+Some veterinarians make these records readily available.
 Others require signed releases.

-For routine visits, bring a list of food brands and medications as well as details of any special diets and treats and how much food your pet gets each day.
+For routine visits, bring a list of your pet's food brands and medications, details of any special diets and treats, and how much food your pet gets each day.

-It's also important to note any change in your pet's water consumption, appetite, playfulness, energy level, or behaviors and whether there's been vomiting or diarrhea.
+Tell your vet, too, about any change in your pet's water drinking habits, appetite, playfulness, energy level, or other behaviors and any vomiting or diarrhea.

 Think your pet may have a serious illness?
 Try to remain calm and objective.
-Be prepared to give an accurate description of the symptoms and how long they've been going on.
+Be prepared to give your vet details of the symptoms and how long they've been going on.

 “If people don't give me a history, I'm very handicapped because I can talk to these dogs and cats all day and they're not going to answer me,” Werner says.

-Dogs should always be on a leash and cats always in carriers.
-Bailey says, "There may be other strange animals that are not friendly, and they can become frightened or may even fight."
+Your dog should be on a leash and your cat in a carrier when you go to the vet.
+In the office, “there may be other strange animals that are not friendly, and they can become frightened or may even fight,” Bailey says.

-Give staff a heads-up if your dog is enthusiastic or assertive.
-And be sure that collars, harnesses, and leashes are secure and "comfortably snug," Bailey says.
+If your dog is enthusiastic or assertive, tell your vet's staff in advance.
+Check that collars, harnesses, and leashes are secure and “comfortably snug,” Bailey says.

 If your pet is young, new to the clinic, or fearful, consider stopping by between health-related visits for a weight check or a tasty treat.
 You can also take your pet in when you pick up medication.
-Familiarizing your pets with the clinic and the staff will help set them up for success in the future.
+That gets your pet familiar with the clinic and the staff.

 - If you've made an appointment for one pet, “just bring one pet with you,” Werner says.